-Over the past few months I have sat down in front of this screen, with a notebook on one side and a cup of tea on the other, each and every time I fell into the exact same pattern.
-I opened up a blank page, checked my notebook for the scrawled list of posts I still have to write, drank my tea, not write a single word and watched YouTube for the foreseeable future.
+Over the past few months I have sat down in front of this screen with a notebook on one side and a cup of tea on the other, each and every single time I have fallen into the exact same pattern.
+I opened up a blank page, checked my notebook for the scrawled list of posts I wanted to write, drank my tea, not written a single word and watched YouTube videos for most of my evening.

 There was something wrong with that list, other than my terrible handwriting.
 When I looked at it, it didn’t make me excited to write about and share my adventures with you, as it should.
 It just seemed like a piece of work, and that’s the last thing I want this space to be.